miso-lims/walkthroughs/0-original-walkthrough.md

 A _Project_ contains information about a set of _Studies_ that may comprise many different _Samples_, _Experiments_ and _Runs_.
-Samples are attached to Projects as they are often processed into _Dilutions_, which are then _Pooled_ and sequenced.
+Samples are attached to Projects as they are often processed into _Library Aliquots_, which are then _Pooled_ and sequenced.
 Projects also have Overviews, which hold information about a Project proposal.
 In this part of this workshop, we will create projects, set permissions, and familiarize ourselves with the project overview page.